 It’s that time of year that we begin our reports summarizing the season for the Blue Jays’ minor league affiliates.
-We continue with the Blue Jays’ Rookie level team in the Appalachian League, the Bluefield Blue Jays.
+We continue our reports with the Bluefield Blue Jays.

 Blue Jays from Away Player of the Game Champion

 For those of you who followed the minor league reports here, you’ll know that I “awarded” Player of the Game (PotG) accolades on a game-by-game basis.
 It should comfort you to know that I’ve been keeping track of these daily awards and my rationale for the system is as follows.

 The Player of the Game Awards were determined by a number of factors that included who I thought had the most impact on the game and who might have gone “above and beyond.”
 Many nights, there was just one Player of the Game.
 If there was, he earned one point.
 If I thought that either a) no one stood out enough to merit a single PotG, or b) two or more players were outstanding and deserved mention, I split the point up into two, three or four shares.
 If two players earned PotG mention, they each received 0.5 points and if three players earned mentions, they each received 0.33 points, etc. There were occasions that I felt that no one merited the award and therefore, I did not give out any points.

 Here are the final standings for Blue Jays from Away Player of the Game for the Bluefield Blue Jays:

 |Luis De Los Santos||5.25|